Albany County’s COVID Response

 ALBANY, N.Y.
 (NEWS10) – Albany County Executive Daniel P. McCoy provided the latest report on the county’s progress on administering and distributing vaccines and controlling the spread of the COVID.

-The number of confirmed cases of COVID in Albany is now at 24,518 to date, an increase of nine new positive cases since Monday, July 19.
-Albany County’s most recent seven-day average of percent positive rates is up to 1.6%, and the Capital Region’s still at 1.7%.
+The number of confirmed cases of COVID in Albany is now at 24,529 to date, an increase of 11 new positive cases since Tuesday, July 21.
+Albany County’s most recent seven-day average of percent positive rates is up to 1.7%, and the Capital Region’s is up to 1.8%.

-Among the new cases of COVID identified in the county, two had close contact to positive cases, five are healthcare workers or residents of congregate living settings, and two did not have a clear source of infection at this time.
+Among the new cases of COVID identified in the county, five had close contact with positive cases, two are healthcare workers or residents of congregate living settings, and four did not have a clear source of infection at this time.

-There are 53 active cases in the county, down from 46 on Monday, July 19.
-So far, 80,212 people have completed quarantine.
-Of those who completed quarantine, 24,465 of them had tested positive for the virus and recovered, an increase of two recoveries since Monday, July 19.
+There are 58 active cases in the county, up from 53 on Tuesday, July 21.
+So far, 80,223 people have completed quarantine.
+Of those who completed quarantine, 24,471 of them had tested positive for the virus and recovered, an increase of six recoveries since Tuesday, July 21.